 For clients with a large position in one security, Doyle Wealth Management offers a “covered call strategy for concentrated positions.”
 That involves creating a customized portfolio, monitored daily, that reflects tax implications, risk and return and the client’s liquidity needs.

-Here are the other strategies that Doyle Wealth Management uses:
+Here are the portfolio strategies that Doyle Wealth Management generally uses:

 |Select Equity Portfolio||This individually tailored, actively managed portfolio typically includes a mix of 35 to 50 individual stocks with a focus on growth and income and low turnover.|